 My mother's hands were large and rough.
 And when she rubbed the Vick's salve on my chest I was rigid with pain.
-She took two fingers full of it at a time and did not stop rabbi massaging me until there was just enough left in the bottle to scoop out and press with abandon on my tongue, telling me to swallow.
+She took two fingers full of it at a time and did not stop massaging me until there was just enough left in the bottle to scoop out and press with abandon on my tongue, telling me to swallow.
 A hot flannel wrapped around my neck and chest finished the damage.
 I was covered up with heavy quilts and ordered to sweat, which I promptly did.

-No sweat gland thrives that could withstand my mother's stern injunctions.
-She frowned so when we were ill I believed whe was angry with us for being weak.
-I always felt tooguilty and inadequate at these rub downs to make one squeal of protest.
+No sweat gland thrives that could withstand my mother's sterm injunctions.
+She frowned so when we were ill I believed she was angry with us for being weak.
+I always felt too guilty and inadequate at these rub downs to make one squeal of protest.
 I had caught cold, after all, because I had stood still for three hours knee deep in snow watching the "big kids" slide down a hill.

-My sister crept in and, seeing my main, was filled with sorrow.
+My sister crept in and, seeing my pain, was filled with sorrow.

 She found a bottle of tiny brown pills in the bathroom and gave me six or eight of them.

-Her goodness was later detected and she was whipped with a leather belt and slapped across the face for my cooperation.
+Her goodness was later detected and she was enipped with a leather belt and I slapped across the face for my cooperation.

-It must have happened all through the year that he was with us, but it is only in the winter that I remember those Saturday nights when Mr.
+It must have happened all through the year that he was with us, but it is only in the winter that I remember those Saturday nights when My.
 Shelby came home from work.
-He would smilingly greet everybody and climb the stairs to his room.
-Later, after we had waited in nervous againstion, he would bellow from ab ove, "Shirley Temple!
-Greta Garbo! ".
-The two of us would belt up the stairs to his room and, as always, he gave each of us a bag of cangly.
+He would smilingly greet everybody, and climb the stairs to his room.
+Later, after we had waited in nervous agitation, he would bellow from above, "Shirley Temple!
+Greta Garbo!"
+The two of us would bellow from above, "Shirley Temple!
+Greta Garbo!"
+The two of us would bellow from above, "Shirley Temple!
+Greta Garbo!"
+The two of us would bellow from above, "Shirley Temple!
+Greta Garbo!"
+The two of us a bag of candy.
 Glazed orange slices one week.
-Choclate mounds with cream centers the next.
-There were jelly beans, peanut brittle, corn candy, licorice, peppermint squares, chewy green mints, plain blocks of choclate.
-Returning down stairs, we politely offered some to everygody, hoping to be refused.

-Only when the candy was pepper mint were we in danger, because my mother loved it.
+Chocolate mounds with cream centers the next.
+There were jelly beans, peanut brittle, corn candy, licorice, peppermint squares, chewy green mints, plain blocks of chocolate.
+Returning down stairs, we politely offered some to everybody, hoping to be refused.
+Only when the candy was peppermint were we in danger, because my mother loved it.
 We were allowed to eat it all, but my sister, who thought of a tomorrow which I did not believe in, ate sparingly and saved hers.